Fermanagh / Cavan

 The first is the Belmore / Tullybrack area, north of Lough MacNean, with the limestone outcropping roughly north-south from Belcoo to Lough Navar.
 Here the caves are mostly vertical systems which enter extensive horizontal systems.
 Classic caves in the area include Pollaraftara, Noons-Arch and Reyfad Pot, (at -179m the deepest cave system in Ireland ).

 The second is the Cuilcagh Mountain area, where the limestone outcrops in a roughly east-west line from Swanlinbar to beyond Blacklion.
 In this area, deep, choked shafts in loose, chert-rich, limestones typify the eastern part of the limestone outcrop.
 Moving west, extensive active river systems such as Tullyhona, Prods-Cascades and Marble Arch are formed in pure carbonate mudbank-type limestones.
 In the western part of the limestone outcrop there are many systems such as in Shannon Cave where active exploration continues.

 Information on the caves is contained in a number of publications, the most up to date being “The Caves of Fermanagh and Cavan” by Jones, Burns, Fogg & Kelly (1997) this is available from the SUI secretary.
 Updated information for the area can be found in more recent issues of Irish Speleology.

-Details on self-catering accomodation in the area can be obtained from the Northern Ireland Tourist Board, or Bord Failte.
+Details on self-catering accommodation in the area can be obtained from the Northern Ireland Tourist Board, or Bord Failte.
 Local cavers tend to meet in Blacklion, Co.
-Cavan, in either The Bush Bar or Frank Eddie Maguire’s.
+Cavan, in Frank Eddie Maguire’s.